akariba/Financial-Mathematics-and-Risk-management/README.md

 - Lending population;
 - CAM population;
 - relationship population;
-- broad Citi customer universe;
+- broad customer universe;
 - manually curated mapping;
 - derived artifact;
+- earlier AI-generated output;
+- cached data;
-- or something else.
+- something else.

-Explain exactly what evidence supports the conclusion.
+Explain the evidence supporting your conclusion.

-Determine whether each row/object represents:
+Determine what one row/object represents:
 - one legal entity;
 - one client relationship;
 - one alias;
 - one CAGID;
 - one customer;
 - one account;
-- something else.
+- other.

 ==================================================
 3. CAGID ANALYSIS